martin-skuthan/car-rental-web-mvc-application/README.md

 <div align="center">Printing cars with pagination</div>
 <p>&nbsp;</p>

 * **Renting/Returning Cars** - Application allows to rent a car for period selected by the user.
-Once car is rented it cannot be rented by other customer, until the car has been returned.
-After returning state of car changes to available.
+Once car has been rented, it cannot be rented by other customer, until the car has been returned.
+After returning, state of car changes to available.

 ## Contact
 Created by : Martin Skuthan.
 Please feel free to contact me :
-* My mail: martin.skuthan95@gmail.com
+* By mail: martin.skuthan95@gmail.com
 * Linkedin : www.linkedin.com/in/martin-skuthan-630553190